 The Best Restaurants in Cooperstown

-Cooperstown is filled with awesome places to eat.
-After going up a dozen times in the past twenty years, I think I have a pretty good idea of which places to recommend to you.
 This is not an exhaustive list, and these are all places that I myself have eaten at.
 I chose not to include anything that I haven’t visited myself.

 How to Get to Cooperstown

 If you’re coming from far away and are looking to score a cheaper flight, you’d probably have better luck flying into New York City and then driving just under four hours to Cooperstown.
-If you’re looking to save some money on your airfare, check out my detailed guide to finding cheap flights.
+To save some money on your airfare, check out my detailed guide to finding cheap flights.

 If you’re looking to drive to Cooperstown, there is ample street parking and hotel parking, so you will not need to worry about paying massive parking garage fees anywhere in town.
-Most of the street parking that isn’t on Main Street is free, and most hotels offer free parking to their guests here.
+Most street parking that isn’t on Main Street is free, and most hotels offer free parking to their guests here.

 How to Get Around Cooperstown